Yes, another pressure cooker recipe. Guess what? I love that thing. I always have. I always will. It’s quick and it’s easy. This recipe is too.

 2 tablespoon flour

 Salt and pepper your pork chops on both sides.
-Set your electric pressure cooker to brown and add a little bit of oil.
+Set your electric pressure cooker to brown/sauté and add a little bit of oil.
 When the oil is hot brown the chops on one side only.
-When brown, remove and add just a tad of broth to the pot and stir about to deglaze.
+When browned, remove to a plate.
+Continue browning in batches until they’re all browned on one side.
+Add just a tad of broth to the pot and stir about to deglaze.

 Add the chopped cabbage and lay the chops on top, browned side up.
-It’s okay if they overlap.
+Pour all the juices on the plate as well.
+It’s okay if the chops overlap.
 Pour the broth over the top.
 It may not look like enough liquid, but believe me, that cabbage will release an enormous amount.

 Set your pressure cooker to 12 minutes on high.
 Let the pressure come down naturally.
 When the pressure has come down, carefully open the lid.
 Remove the chops and cabbage to another dish.
 See all that liquid?
 Set your pressure cooker to simmer.
 (Sometimes I set it to brown for faster hotness)